web-music-score/wms/README.md

 I'm not a professional musician.
 I began learning classical guitar on my own, later taking lessons in classical guitar.
 I've also studied music theory independently.

 This is a work in progress project.
-Expect changes, bugs, or unexpected behavior.
+Lately there has been improvements that required major version update.
+As the project matures there might be less major updates, and more minor updates and patches.

+This version (4.0.0) added support for string note lengths (e.g. "4n", "2..", etc.) and other typescript enums for shorter code.

 ## Installation